markuswustenberg/tfft.dk/README.md

-# Tautologisk Forening For Tautologisk
+# Tautologisk Forening For Tautologi

 Website for Tautologisk Forening For Tautologi.